![]() |

 Section 104.244 Burden of Proof

-a) The burden of proof in hearings conducted pursuant to 89 Ill.
+a) Effective July 1, 2012, the burden of proof in hearings conducted pursuant to 89 Ill.
 Adm.
-Code 140.14 shall be on the Department if the application was denied because the vendor engaged in activities which constitute grounds for termination or was denied pursuant to 89 Ill.
+Code 140.14 shall be on the Department if the application was denied because the vendor engaged in activities that constitute grounds for termination or was denied pursuant to 89 Ill.
 Adm.
 Code 140.14(c).
 The burden of proof shall be on the applicant if the application was denied because of:

-2) a determination that based on the activities which served as the basis for terminating or barring a vendor, the application should not be approved.
+2) a determination that, based on the activities that served as the basis for terminating or barring a vendor, the application should not be approved; or

 b) The burden of proof in hearings conducted pursuant to 89 Ill.
 Adm.
 Code 140.15 or Subpart D of this Part shall be on the Department.